uclibs/scholar_use_cases/organizing_content/organizing_content_use_cases.md

 `Done looks like:` when group members login, they can only edit or read materials based on the levels I have specified

+## Submission  8 - Groups
+`As a:` member of a group

+`I want:` to see what works I have granted group access to/or others' works I am able to edit

+`So that:`  I do not have to open an individual item's record to see which groups I have given access to or items which I am able to edit

+`Done looks like:` When I view my group, I see which works my group has access to